List of Hollows in Bleach: Ayon

-Ayon (アヨン) is a chimeric hollow being created by the Tres Bestias via the technique Quimera Parca (Kimera Paruka) by combining their severed left arms (which turn into energy in the anime) to create a hollow-like being that combines all of their physical attributes.
+Ayon (アヨン) is a Chimera Hollow being created by the Tres Bestias via the technique Quimera Parca (Kimera Paruka) by combining their severed left arms (which turn into energy in the anime) to create a hollow-like being that combines all of their physical attributes.
 Its appearance gives it a humanoid appearance, deer's hooves and skull-like mask, a lion's mane, and a snake tail complete with a large mouth hidden in the mane under the skull-like mask.
 Ayon has an ability called "El Martillo" (Eru Marutījo), where Ayon's size and strength increase with his anger.
 Though acting on his own volition, Ayon expresses concern for his creators.
 First summoned to the Fake Karakura Town, Ayon easily takes out Rangiku Matsumoto, Momo Hinamori, Tetsuzaemon Iba, and Shūhei Hisagi single handed, until Captain Yamamoto joins the fray to use his Shikai to destroy the beast.

 Another Ayon is later summoned to fight Kirge Opie after he defeated the Tres Bestias alone, landing a blow on the Quincy as he was fighting Ichigo.
 Although Ayon pummels Kirge mercilessly, Kirge shrugs off the injuries and absorbs Ayon soon after.

-Ayon's vocal effects are provided by Jōji Nakata in the Japanese version of the anime and by Matthew Mercer in the English dub.
+Ayon's vocal effects are provided by Jōji Nakata in the original Japanese version of the anime and by Matthew Mercer in the English dub.

 Pesche Guatiche

-Pesche Guatiche (ペッシェ・ガティーシェ, Pesshe Gatīshe), Arrancar 41, is a seemingly harmless, humanoid arrancar whose body is covered in a sort of light armor, complete with a mask resembling an insectoid head with a large pair of mandibles.
+Pesche Guatiche (ペッシェ・ガティーシェ, Pesshe Gatīshe), Arrancar 41, is a seemingly harmless, humanoid Arrancar whose body is covered in a sort of light armor, complete with a mask resembling an insectoid head with a large pair of mandibles.
 His hollow hole is positioned near his stomach.
 He was once Nelliel's Fracción, He accompanied the amnesiac Nel in exile after his original mask fragment was forcibly removed by Nnoitra Gilga, intend on keeping her safe.
 Years later, when Nel accompanies Ichigo into Las Noches, Pesche follows her but loses her.
 Attempting to find Nel, Pesche ends up following Uryū Ishida, having mistaken him for Ichigo Kurosaki (and later on uses it just to irritate him), which upsets him because Uryū's appearance leads him to believe that he is the weakest of the group.
 Pesche possesses an ability he calls "Infinite Slick" (Infinaito Surikku), in which he sprays his saliva at an object, severely reducing its friction.
 Contrary to its name, it is of limited supply.
 He carries an energy sword he calls Ultima (Urutima) inside his loincloth, but it is unclear if it is his zanpakutō.
 He and Dondochakka are capable of combining their Cero attacks together to create an even more powerful attack they have named Cero Sincrético (Sero Shinkuretiko).
 The only time it has been shown, Szayelaporro Grantz renders the attack ineffective, making the full extent of its power unclear.

-Pesche is voiced by Takehito Koyasu in the Japanese version of the anime and by Michael P. Greco in the English dub.
+Pesche is voiced by Takehito Koyasu in the original Japanese version of the anime and by Michael P. Greco in the English dub.